ibm-cloud-docs/Backup/restore-SQLDB.md

 8. In the Database Selection, select the checkbox for each database that you want to restore.
 9. In the Encryption Password field, enter the data encryption password.
 To view the password hint, click Hint.
 10. Under Restore Destination, enter a path for the destination, or click the folder.
 In the Select Folder dialog box, select the location where you want to restore, and click Okay.
 11. To change the log detail level, bandwidth throttling setting, or hard recovery option, click Advanced Restore Options.
-In the dialog box, you can select the options:
-    - In the Log Level Detail list, select the level of detail for job logging.
-    - Select or clear the Use all available bandwidth option.
+In the dialog box, you can select the level of detail for job logging, and select or clear the Use all available bandwidth option.

 12. Click Run Restore.
 The Process Details dialog shows the restoration progress and indicates when the restoration is complete.
 Other recent job processes might also be listed in the dialog.
 To close the Process Details screen, click Close.
 Closing the window does not affect the restoration process.